 Recall the hypothetical SuperApp DApp as an example of multi-deployment.
 Imagine it is deployed on 16 chains.
 Users can interact with the SuperApp smart contract on Moonbeam, using native Moonbeam assets, which is convenient and easy, though isolated.
 The same user might use SuperApp on another chain, and interact with that chain’s native assets.
 Though he or she is interacting with the same application, SuperApp, and using the same smart contract, the experience on Moonbeam would be different than the experience on the other chain, and the contracts would have no way of knowing that the user had interacted on both chains.

-The problem with this process is that, in this multi-instance approach to deployment, the smart contracts on the separate chains do not communicate which leaves the user inflexible when it comes to using or moving tokens, and there is a need to deal with the inconvenience of using different wallets, addresses, block explorers, etc. If you wanted to use SuperApp on Avalanche, for example, you would have to first change your ETH to WETH and find a trustworthy bridge to move your tokens, which is often confusing, time-consuming, costly, and risky.
+The problem with this process is that, in this multi-instance approach to deployment, the multi-chain smart contracts on the separate chains do not communicate which leaves the user inflexible when it comes to using or moving tokens, and there is a need to deal with the inconvenience of using different wallets, addresses, block explorers, etc. If you wanted to use SuperApp on Avalanche, for example, you would have to first change your ETH to WETH and find a trustworthy bridge to move your tokens, which is often confusing, time-consuming, costly, and risky.

 This lack of communication between blockchains results in a burdensome user experience on each blockchain, even when using the same DApp.
 In the SuperApp example, the two chains would also both require their own liquidity to function which fragments the available amount (in some cases, splitting across 10 or 20 chains), potentially making the user experience more tedious and costly.
 Moonbeam’s cross-connected smart contracts solve this major issue, making room for new use cases.